-Two individuals who are officers and board members of Klydon received warrants to purchase common stock of the Company.
+Two individuals who are officers and board members of Klydon, one who is now an officer of ASP Isotopes Inc. and the other who is now a scientific advisor of ASP Isotopes Inc., received warrants to purchase common stock of the Company.
 See Notes 8 and 9.